Header Picture

 A fascinating talk with stories behind various galanthus, some delightful anecdotes and plenty of information about growing galanthus.
 Not to be missed!

 Val Bourne is an award-winning garden writer, organic gardener and lecturer and she gardens on the wind-swept Cotswolds at Spring Cottage - high above Bourton-on-the-Water in Gloucestershire.
 Her third of an acre garden is managed without using chemicals - something Val has always believed in.
-She also happens to be Vice President of The Hardy Plant Society and a member of our Western Counties Group.
+She is a hands-on gardener and a committed plantaholic.
+She also happens to be the new President of The Hardy Plant Society and a member of our Western Counties Group.

 Saturday, 28th February 2026: Pruning Garden Trees- Inspiring Confidence